tmoldwin/TempDesk/README.md

 ### The Widget
 - A semi-transparent window appears on your desktop
 - It stays behind other windows - only visible when you're on the desktop
-- You can drag it anywhere on your desktop
+- You can drag it anywhere on your desktop using the title bar
-- You can resize it to fit more or fewer files
+- You can resize it by dragging the edges
 - It doesn't appear in your taskbar or Alt-Tab list - it's just part of your desktop
+- System tray icon allows you to show/hide the widget

 ### Adding Files
 - **Drag and Drop**: Simply drag any file from your computer into the TempDesk window